MicrosoftDocs/azure-stack-docs.fr-FR/azure-stack/operator/azure-stack-integrate-security.md

 * Signature ID: Microsoft-AzureStack-PrivilegedEndpoint: <PEP Event ID>
 * Name: <PEP Task Name>
 * Severity: mapped from PEP Level (details see the PEP Severity table below)
+* Who: account used to connect to the PEP
+* WhichIP: IP address of the device used to connect to the PEP
 ```

 Tableau des événements pour le point de terminaison privilégié :